 Considering what is possible, what we can do, what we’d like to do and what we’ve always wanted to do — now, there’s a set of questions for living a full, rich life, today and tomorrow.
 An elder who draws wisdom from years of experience and has a well-exercised sense of humor, curiosity and the ability to learn is indomitable, irrepressible and irresistible.

 Life brings many things, including devastating loss, injury and illness.
-Every day that we live we’re aging, and every day is a new gift we might choose to receive, or we might turn away and look only at the old gifts, the old days, all that came before when we were younger, better looking, stronger, more hopeful, more innocent.
+Every day we live we’re aging, and every day is a new gift we might choose to receive, or we might turn away and look only at the old gifts, the old days, all that came before when we were younger, better looking, stronger, more hopeful, more innocent.

 I know what’s behind me.
 Some of it was grand and some very painful indeed, but it’s all over, good and bad.
-Many of the clothes I wore, the thoughts and beliefs I held firmly onto, the routines and rituals in my life that held meaning, are like so many dropped leaves, fluttering in the wind of my passing.
+Many of the clothes I wore, the thoughts and beliefs I held firmly onto, the meaningful routines and rituals in my life, are like so many dropped leaves, fluttering in the wind of my passing.
 I have no idea how much time I have left or what’s in front of me, but there’s so much I still want to do!
 Still, I cling to the past in some ways.
 I tell myself such-and-such (a lovely, longed-for thing) will never happen again.
 I say I can’t do XYZ instead of I’ve never done it before and will you teach me how?
 I feel frustrated and old when I wrestle with a 40-lb bag of bird seed and my back hurts for three days.
 I can be just as lazy, sulky, resistant and weary as anyone else.

 Yet I’m convinced enormous grace lies in aging, if we can find it.
 I believe aging is full of invisible gifts, insight and strength.
 I want that grace.
 I don’t want to miss the last part of my life because I’m refusing to be present with it.
 I want to take the time to close all my programs and apps and let my psyche and body update and reboot regularly.